- Test Results

-The urinalysis test involves the collection of urine sample in a specimen cup.
-The proper collection of a sample is very important in order to avoid contamination of urine.
+The urinalysis test involves the collection of a urine sample in a specimen cup.
+The proper collection of a sample is very important to avoid contamination of urine.

 The collection technique is different for men and women.
 Alcohol wipes should be avoided as these may irritate the area.

 - For men, the opening of the urethra (tip of the penis) should be wiped clean with a cleansing wipe before the collection is begun.